hww/hww.github.io/articles/ng_gfs_en/index.md

 ****Abstract****

-**Keywords**

 ****Disclaimer****

 I don’t work at *Naughty Dog*, nor do I have any secret knowledge of *The Last of Us*, except what I figured out myself from the disc.
 So a lot of this may well be wrong.
 Take it with a pinch of salt.
 Most of the code samples in this document are taken from the sources listed at the end of the document.

-# Introduction [sec:org9a83c9c]
+# Introduction

 The company *Naughty Dog* *(ND)* uses a set of developer tools consisting of many different utilities.
 Some of these utilities have their own *GUI*, while others remain as commands for the console `\citep{jgregory2014}`{=latex}.
 This approach has some advantages over integrated development environments (*IDE*) for 3D games such as Unity 3D.

 - Less development overhead becasue *GUI* is not needed, so more resources can be spent on the game itself

 - It is easier to organize the collaboration of the team as a whole

 - The *GUI* tools individually require fewer resources.
 And so they are more convenient for a specific task: *World*,*FX*, *Shaders*, editors, etc.

 - With this approach it is easier to organize production automation

 - The tools do not work destructively: if the designer does not change anything, the project stays the same

 The main feature of *ND* approach is based on the use of animations and dynamic updates of the runtime environment - no recompilation and restart of the project is required to see the result.

-# Asset Management [sec:org0d2544d]
+# Asset Management

 The *asset management* system is designed to organize collaboration on a project, versioning source files[^1], eliminate conflicts, and also to generate the current state of all project media-resources and save the result in an optimal format for streaming-loading.
 This system is based on a distributed database, which is implemented using *DB* or *xml* files[^2].
 The database contains information about all source files inputs and allows you to create a project’s asset folder and fill it with content.
 Each entry contains not only import parameters, but also additional information such as comments for the team.
 To resolve conflicts, a history of actions on each file is stored: renaming, moving, deleting, etc.